Bob Andy: Career

 He continued without Johnson's involvement and returned to the UK, where he recorded "Pied Piper" with Griffiths and they toured again.
 "Pied Piper" gave them another top 20 hit, but the duo was dissolved when Griffiths joined the I Threes.

-Disillusioned with the industry, in 1978 Andy put his music career on hold and after taking up creative dancing with the National Dance Theatre Company, concentrated on his career as an actor, starring in the films Children of Babylon in 1980, and The Mighty Quinn (1989).
+Disillusioned with the industry, in 1978 Andy put his music career on hold and after attending creative dancing classes with the Jamaica School of Dance (now the Edna Manley College of the Visual and Performing Arts), concentrated on his career as an actor, starring in the films Children of Babylon in 1980, and The Mighty Quinn (1989).
 He relocated to London, where he worked as a producer and recorded with Mad Professor, for whom he recorded a dub version of his Song Book album.
 Later, Andy moved to Miami.

 In 1997 he released a new album, Hangin' Tough, produced by Willie Lindo.

 Andy toured Africa for the first time in 2005, performing at the Bob Marley 60th birthday concert in Addis Ababa, and while in Ethiopia also sang at the President's Palace and gave benefit concerts for the Twelve Tribes organization at the Rastafari movement settlement at Shashamane.

 The Jamaican government conferred the Order of Distinction in the rank of Commander (CD) on Andy in October 2006 for his contributions to the development of Jamaican music.

 In March 2015, Andy was mugged on Mona Road in St. Andrew and robbed of JA$50,000 and two cellphones, the assailant slashing his left arm with a knife in the attack.

 The late Michael Prophet cited Andy as his main influence as a singer.

 Andy died of pancreatic cancer on 27 March 2020, aged 75.